A lot of people are still confused about the XBT vs BTC symbols.

 Origination of the BTC symbol

-When the first Bitcoin exchanges launched, they adopted the ‘BTC’ ticker as well, which further legitimized it into being used popularly by all other recently established exchanges.
+When the first Bitcoin exchange was launched, they adopted the ‘BTC’ ticker as well, which further legitimized it into being used popularly by all other established exchanges.

 Exchange that trade XBT/USD pairs